 Granted, it could have been a lot worse – we were fortunate to have caught it before too much damage was done.
 Nothing in the house (above the crawlspace) was damaged, including hundreds of freshly printed copies of Digging into WordPress sitting right there on the floor.
 That would’ve sucked.
 So after pumping out the water, digging up and fixing the broken pipes, drying out the crawlspace, and cleaning things up, the event set us back around $1200 and about 40 hours of precious time.

 Pretty sucky, but like I said, it could have been a lot worse.
 And just a heads up: call your insurance company before doing anything if you plan on filing a claim.
 I made the mistake of taking immediate action to resolve the issue instead of calling my insurance company first.
 Like the first thing to do after a terrible event is to answer a million questions and dive into endless bureaucracy.
 Filing would have returned less than zero.
+So whatever.
 Lesson learned, moving on..

 The Big Push